Things to Know About The High School Project

 Impact to Learning Opportunities: Two Comprehensive High Schools

 A second comprehensive high school will need to deliver a complete set of educational programs that align with the Virginia Department of Education graduation requirements.
 There would also be more interaction with the local community -including internships and mentoring - allowing for more hands on experience for students.
 The two high schools model will require us to limit courses and student opportunities at each location.
 Courses need to have a minimum of students in order to support a teacher, therefore course options will shrink if we divide up the student body.
-T.C.
-Williams would also need to eliminate some courses since Alexandria students will be divided between two schools and decrease the number of course requests to have all the courses the school now offers.
+Alexandria City would also need to eliminate some courses since Alexandria students will be divided between two schools and decrease the number of course requests to have all the courses the school now offers.

 Impact to Learning Opportunities: Connected High School Network